Tag Archives: SAGE Budget

 You can choose any one item.
 The choices are in the following order:

-Select the item you want and click “Export” to generate the report as an Excel file (extension .xlsx).
+Select the choice you want and click “Export” to generate the report as an Excel file (extension .xlsx).
 Depending on your settings, you may need to “enable editing” once you have opened the downloaded file.

 Budget Summary (All Worksheets)